aninditadash/javascript_basics/webpack/README.md

 Webpack is a static module bundler for modern JavaScript applications.
 When webpack processes an application, it internally builds a dependency graph from one or more entry points and then combines every module that the project needs into one or more bundles, which are static assets which serves the content.
 For more details on setup, refer https://webpack.js.org/guides/getting-started/#basic-setup.

+- The `import` and `export` statements have been standardized in ES2015.
+They are supported in most of the browsers at this moment, however there are some browsers that don't recognize the new syntax.
+- Behind the scenes, webpack actually "transpiles" the code so that older browsers can also run it.
+- If you are using other ES2015 features, make sure to use a transpiler such as __Babel__ via webpack's loader system.

 #### **Entry**